Wyko/essential_deathworlders/content/books/deathworlders-cleaned/chapter-50-counterattack-pt2-homefront.md

 An incredibly physical wrestling match ensues, where the two almost impossibly strong combatants crash about through the woods, throwing and trash-talking each other with massively happy expressions on their faces.
 My inexperienced eye has trouble following the action as they’re both simply too fast for me, but at some point Julian catches a lucky break.
 He gets Vemik around the waist, flings him backward and (according to some amusing internet research) manages a painful belly-to-back suplex.
 A quick scuffle ensues and Julian emerges on top, pinning Vemik firmly to the ground.

-*"Better give big fella, I’ve got some tricks you haven’t seen yet…"*
+*"Better give big fella, I’ve got some tricks you haven’t seen yet..."*

 [Image: Julian grinning savagely as he holds Vemik face-down, legs tangled up around his waist, Vemik’s arms crushed far up his own back.
 His thick tail pulls futilely at Julian’s hands.]

 Once the bout is over, Julian explains what he’s doing to the curious ET, who spends the rest of our shoot watching from the sidelines with a manic, barely-contained curiosity.

 *"Being honest though, he wins more often than not.
 Vemik’s got...
 God, over thirty kilos on me still?
-I’m catching up…longer legs help a lot.
+I’m catching up... longer legs help a lot.
 Practice with my friends helps a lot more, heh."*

 Vemik makes Julian promise to teach exactly what he did to win later on, which is agreed to with a soft chuckle.